-Providers can print a copy of the Brain Rehabilitation outcomes after each round of each interactive module.
+Providers can print a copy of the Digital Working Memory outcomes after each round of each interactive module.
 Again, for the privacy of patients and providers, no data is maintained on the website.

 For test administration, many providers administer the BCAT® Test System as a paper and pencil measure and then return to a computer at a later time to enter the scores and retrieve the test report.
 It typically takes just a few seconds to enter the scores online and print the reports.